-Stakeholders acknowledged Farmers/Producers' central role on the frontlines of food systems.
-They hoped that farmers/producers of different size and their issues and solutions will be highly visible at the UNFSS+2, resulting in their improved engagement and consultation as well as direct involvement in food system transformation.
+Stakeholders representing Farmers/Producers acknowledged their central role on the frontlines of food systems.
+They hoped that farmers/producers of different size and their issues and solutions will be highly visible at the UNFSS+2.
+They looked forward to improved engagement and consultation and their direct involvement in food systems transformation.